andre146/rpi2_fan_controller/README.md

 # rpi2_fan_controller
-A PI-controller that keeps your Raspberry Pi 2 cool by driving a fan with hardware PWM
+A PI-controller that keeps your Raspberry Pi 2 cool by driving a fan with hardware PWM.
 Author: André Picker

 This program can drive a fan by utilizing hardware PWM to cool your Raspberry Pi.